What is Eagle Nation on Parade?

 Imagine a flock of larger-than-life 6′ x 5′ x 4” fiberglass eagle sculptures – designed and created by artists– on long-term public display for viewing and interactive events.
 Though the form of each sculpture will remain the same, each eagle will have a unique design.
 Designed by Georgia Southern sculpture professor Marc Moulton and former student Daniel Todd, the fiberglass eagle form is in landing position, perched on a chiseled rock.

-Eagle Nation on Parade is sponsored by the College of Liberal Arts and Social Sciences and the Betty Foy Sanders Department of Art.
+Eagle Nation on Parade is sponsored by the College of Arts and Humanities and the Betty Foy Sanders Department of Art.

 Here’s How it Works